-Sex during pregnancy is fine, as long as you don’t have a complicating factor such as placenta previa or another type of high-risk pregnancy.
-Avoid sex once your water breaks.
+Sex is safe with your partner right up until your water breaks.
+If you have discomfort you may have to try new positions.
 Talk with your doctor if you have any questions about the safety of intercourse during your pregnancy.

 Calcium is very important for growing babies, but moms have to be careful how they get their calcium from dairy.

 Raw milk isn’t recommended for expecting mothers since it’s unpasteurized.
 This means it hasn’t been heated to kill bacteria that could make you ill.